GoogleCloudPlatform/google-cloud-iot-arduino/CONTRIBUTING.md

 We'd love to accept your patches and contributions to this project.
 There are just a few small guidelines you need to follow.

+## Editing files in src/crypto

+The files in src/crypto are pulled from external git repositories.
+They are not submoduled so that this repo can be exported as an Arduino library.
+If you want to modify prng.*, modify it directly in this repo.
+If you want to modify other file either modify them using pull_crypto.sh, or modify them in the repos they are pulled from.

 ## Contributor License Agreement

 Contributions to this project must be accompanied by a Contributor License